Not so mellow yellow

-find this difficult to believe, but I have on
+this difficult to believe, but I have on occasion

-occasion been known to be a bit cynical.
-I just
+been known to be a bit cynical.
+I just don’t trust

-don’t trust people.
-I don’t trust mechanics who tell
+people.
+I don’t trust mechanics who tell me that my

-there’s actually a loose nut inside that needs
+a loose nut inside that needs tightening.
+I’m wary

 I don’t believe the photocopier repair man at work